global-education-monitoring-report/wide2020/README.md

 In this part the data of each country is read, variables are selected according to the mics dictionary where only those we are interested in keeping are included, the country and year_file variables are created, the names of variables and type are standardized.

 Not always the same variable (according to its label) is called the same for different years or countries.
-The different names it takes are detailed in the dictionary and then in the standardization process they are renamed.
+The different names it takes are detailed in the dictionary and then in the standardization process where they are renamed.

 A part of the data cleaning is needed in the reading.do because it is necessary to obtain a single set of data with the same name of variables, thus reducing the amount of stored variables that occupy disk space but mainly occupy ram memory in reading and processing.